 Free for Life International began supporting a border monitoring station on the Nepal / India border at Krishnanagar, in collaboration with Peace Rehabilitation Center.
 33 women and girls were rescued in 2010 as a result of this partnership.

-Free for Life International worked to strengthen the law in Tennessee enabling victims to receive better services and strengthen the punishment for traffickers.
+Free for Life International worked to strengthen legislation in Tennessee, pushing for better victim services and stronger punishment for traffickers.

 Free for Life International, in partnership with Doctors at War, produced the Multilingual Phrasebook, a tool for the identification of trafficking victims both in the United States and abroad.
 The phrasebook includes questions to identify trafficking victims in 47 different languages.

 Free for Life International was awarded a grant from The Department of Health and Human Services, to bring innovation through partnership for education to combat trafficking in Nashville.

 Free for Life International awarded 5 scholarships, rescued 72 girls, arrested 6 traffickers, and counseled 2,600 about the dangers of trafficking in Nepal.

 Free for Life International was awarded this grant from The Department of Health and Human Services for the second time to continue their successful partnership toward education and the combating of trafficking in Nashville.